-The owner-operator of a new, large Integrated Gasification Combined Cycle (IGCC) plant needed reassurances about the technical quality control process of its main Engineering, Procurement and Construction (EPC) contractor in Asia.
-The lump-sum contract was for key equipment, including power blocks, boiler parts and auxiliary equipment, and presented significant risks to the project’s success if the technical quality could not be assured.
+Our client needed to be confident about the technical quality control process of its main Engineering, Procurement and Construction (EPC) contractor in Asia.
+The contractor was supplying key equipment for a new, large Integrated Gasification Combined Cycle (IGCC) plant.
+The lump-sum contract included power blocks, boiler parts and auxiliary equipment, presenting significant risks to the project’s success if the technical quality could not be assured.

-We held an initial meeting with the client to fully understand the concerns, identify the areas to be covered by our independent auditing service and define a set of acceptance criteria.
+We held an initial meeting with our client to fully understand their concerns, identify the areas to be covered by our independent auditing and define a set of acceptance criteria.
 Our remit was broad ranging, encompassing quality, safety, legal and regulatory compliance, delivery control, environmental impact and social accountability.